Skip to content

 • Resource that team with capital, clarity, and care

-I have written elsewhere about some of the practices that support clear vision and team clarity and how to raise capital.
-This post is largely about how to retain your team and how to create a company that cares for its people.
-I will share some ideas on what is needed to create such a company and also some practical tactics to get you started.
+I have written elsewhere about some of the practices that support clear vision and team clarity and how to raise capital from venture capitalists.
+This post is largely about how to retain your team and how to build company culture that genuinely cares for its people.
+I will share some ideas on what is needed to create that culture and also some practical tactics to get you started.
 If you would like support beyond this post, please feel free to reach out.

 While team happy hours or fun offsite activities can be helpful in creating space for a team to get to know one another outside the day-to-day work, these activities are often helpful but insufficient in allowing a team to achieve real intimacy and alignment.

-All of this of course begs the question of how.
-So let's explore a brief menu of options to get you started.
-Below are a few of my favorites, variations of which I have seen work well in my own companies and in those of many clients.
+Let me share some of my favorite tactics, variations of which I have seen work in my own companies and in those of many clients.

-A helpful starting place is to separate out in your own mind and in internal communications, just as I have done above, the concept of the business and the company.
+A helpful starting place is to separate out in your own mind and in internal communications, the concept of the business and the company.
 You might introduce the differentiation to your leadership team, your board, and your employees in order to establish a shared vocabulary going forward.

-As you do so, you create the opportunity for distinct discussions and experimentation on what is needed for the business vs. what is needed for the company.
+As you do so, you create the opportunity for distinct discussions and experimentation on what is needed for the business vs. what is needed for the company culture.

 You likely already have some kind of weekly operations meeting aimed at things like checking in on key metrics, reviewing work accomplished, eliminating blockers, etc. But if you are like most teams I meet, you likely do not have any weekly time aimed at connecting and supporting the humans involved.